 What would happen if the employer dismisses the employee without making proper enquiries?

-If the employer dismisses the employee without making proper enquiries or giving the employee a chance to explain the employer may well open themselves up to a claim for unfair dismissal.However, in circumstances of gross misconduct, such as violence in the workplace, justifying instant dismissal, this is unlikely.
+If the employer dismisses the employee without making proper enquiries, or giving the employee a chance to explain their actions, the employer may open themselves up to a claim for unfair dismissal.However, in circumstances of gross misconduct, such as violence in the workplace, justifying instant dismissal, this is unlikely.